vagabon-09/Linux/README.md

 - `read variable_name` use to store value in a particular variable
 - `echo $variable_name` use to print assigned value of the variable
 - ``expr $variable1 + $variable2`` use to print expretion  command
+- `vi filename.sh` use to open filename.sh in editor
+- `sh filename.sh` use to run filename.sh

 # Assignments